The Pictones, The Flares, The Big Three, The Saints

 Hot favourites the seven-piece Flares Show Band were also having problems.
 The unit had just lost their drummer, Alan Rasmussen, and asked young Greer if he would sit in.
 The Flares took the honours and after the show Greer was recruited.

 Trevor Harrison was invited to join Dave Clark and The Pictones, who like many groups of the time played Shadows and instrumental covers.
 They prided themselves on being the first local band to play bossa nova and were in demand across the region for youth dances.
-They were among the first local artists to record, creating bossa nova records at Tara Records in Levin.
+They were among the first local artists to record, creating bossa nova records at Tala Records in Levin.

 Teen wonder drummer